Lumen-git/A.G.N.E.S./README.md

 Understanding electrical engineering would also be a good start.

-FOr version 2, I intend on using a WiFi enabled microcontroller to allow the user to monitor stats on a local website, as well as see watering and soil moisture history.
+For version 2, I intend on using a WiFi enabled microcontroller to allow the user to monitor stats on a local website, as well as see watering and soil moisture history.
 This would also allow for a more refined way for the user to set variables.

 ## Final notes